-A: A backup plan is a policy expression that defines when and how you want to back up your AWS resources, such as DynamoDB tables or EFS file systems.
-You assign resources to backup plans and AWS Backup will then automatically backup and retain backups for those resources according to the backup plan.
+A: A backup plan is a policy expression that defines when and how you want to back up your Amazon Web Services resources, such as DynamoDB tables or EFS file systems.
+You assign resources to backup plans and Amazon Backup will then automatically backup and retain backups for those resources according to the backup plan.
 Backup plans are composed of one or more backup rules.
 Each backup rule is composed of 1) a backup schedule, which includes the backup frequency (Recovery Point Objective - RPO) and backup window, 2) a lifecycle rule that specifies when to transition a backup from one storage tier to another and when to expire the recovery point, 3) the Backup Vault in which to place the created recovery points in, and 4) the tags to be added to backups upon creation.
 For example, a backup plan might have a “daily backup rule” and a “monthly backup rule”.
 The daily rule backs up resources every day at midnight and retains the backups for one month.
 The monthly rule takes a backup once a month on the beginning of every month and retains the backups for one year.

 Q: What is a Backup Vault?